Quutti/easy-mysql-promise/README.md

 # easy-mysql-promise
-This package is a simple wrapper for mysqljs/mysql library.
+This package is a simple wrapper for mysqljs/mysql package.
 Package uses connection pool and releases connections after every query.
 Works with Promises only.

+The main reason for this package is to be really easy-to-use and set-up configuration for using MySQL database in NPM project.
+There might be situations when this package is not enough for your needs.
+In these cases, I advice you to go with original mysqljs/mysql package.

 ## Quick start